BetonQuest/BetonQuest/docs/Documentation/Basics/Scripting-Elements.md

 ## Tags

-Tags are little pieces of text you can assign to player.
-They are particularly useful to determine if player has started or completed quest.
+Tags are little pieces of text you can assign to a player.
+They are particularly useful to determine if a player has started or completed a quest.
 They are given with [`tag` action](../Reference/Actions-List.md#tag) and checked with [`tag` condition](../Reference/Conditions-List.md#tag).
-All tags are bound to a package, so if you add the `questCompleted` tag from within a package named `monsterQuest`, the tag will look like `monsterQuest.questCompleted`.
+All tags are bound to a package, so if you add the `questCompleted` tag from within a package named `monsterQuest`, the tag will look like `monsterQuest>questCompleted`.

 Read [working across packages](Packages-&-Templates.md#working-across-packages) to learn how to work with tags across packages.